solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 Other examples of filters:
 - `/example/*/day` - return only day metrics
-- `/example/count/running` - return only running metric
+- `/example/count/running` - return only running metrics
 - **TODO** regexp - command line issue fix

 You can combine filters using `;`, ie.